 They’re packed with nutritional goodness, available almost everywhere and relatively cheap when compared to the soaring cost of other proteins like meat and poultry.
 But the cheapest and most available eggs in the world are not likely to impact your food budget unless you know how to prepare them perfectly.

 In keeping with my belief that it’s good to know how to cook well, I want to share with you several seriously amazing ways to prepare eggs.
-And I’m talking about the simple things like frying, scrambling, poaching and hard-boiling.
-When it comes to well prepared eggs, it’s 10% eggs and 90% technique.
+And I’m talking about the simple things like frying, scrambling, poaching, and boiling.
+When it comes to well-prepared eggs, it’s 10% eggs and 90% technique.

 A properly fried egg should have a tender, fully cooked white with crisp brown edges that look a bit like lace.
 The yolk should be slightly thickened, but still fluid.

 The great thing about the following method for making perfectly fried eggs for two: no turning or flipping required.
 Just follow these instructions exactly— no changes and no cheating—and they’ll turn out perfect every time.
 You will need: